anaselhajjaji/gitlab-ci-cd-pipeline/README.md

 (1) The developer makes changes in the web application then pushes those changes to master

 (2) Gitlab communicates with the gitlab-runner that performes the actions defined in .gitlab-ci.yml, in the example :
+- Static analysis with SonarQube
 - Test with npm test
 - build and push the image to docker hub: https://cloud.docker.com/repository/docker/anaselhajjaji/nodejsapp
 - Deploy the the new image to docker